 Typically, warmer temperatures and rainfall trigger large numbers of winged termites (known as “swarmers”), causing them to emerge inside homes.
 In nature, termites swarm to disperse and start new colonies.
 Winged termites emerge from the colony and fly into the air.
 The swarmers then drop to the ground, shed their wings, pair off with a mate, and attempt to begin new colonies in the soil.
 Few swarmers emerging outdoors will survive to start new colonies.
 Swarmers emerging indoors are incapable of eating wood, seldom survive, and are best removed with a vacuum.
 They do, however, indicate that an infestation is present.

 How Will I Know if I Have a Termite Infestation?

-Discovering these winged pests indoors almost always indicates an infestation warranting termite treatment.
-People often confuse winged termites with ants, which often swarm at the same time of year.
+Discovering these winged pests indoors almost always indicates an infestation that warrants some level of termite treatment.
+People often confuse winged termites with ants, which often emerge at the same time of year and have similar bodily structures.
 Termites can be identified by their straight antennae, uniform waist, and wings of equal size.
 Ants have elbowed antennae, constricted waists, and forewings that are longer than the hind wings.

-The swarmers are attracted to light and are often seen around windows and doors.
-Termite swarmers emerging from tree stumps, woodpiles, and other locations out in the yard are not necessarily cause for concern, and do not necessarily mean that the house is infested.
-On the other hand, if winged termites are seen emerging from the base of a foundation wall or adjoining porches and patios, there’s a good chance the house is infested and termite treatment may be warranted.
-Other signs of infestation may be:
+Termite swarmers are attracted to light and are often seen around windows and doors.
+Termite swarmers emerging from tree stumps, woodpiles, and other locations out in the yard are not necessarily cause for concern, and they do not necessarily indicate that the house is infested.
+On the other hand, if winged termites are seen emerging from the base of a foundation wall or adjoining porches and patios, then there’s a good chance that the house is infested and termite treatment may be warranted.
+Other signs of infestation include:

 - Wood that is hollowed out along the grain with bits of dried mud or soil lining the feeding galleries.
 Wood damaged by moisture or other types of insects (e.g., carpenter ants) will not have this appearance.